Chicago Workers’ Compensation Attorney

 When a third-party lawsuit becomes viable, this allows the case to enter the civil court, and the injury victim may be able to recover compensation for their medical bills, all lost wages, and their pain and suffering losses.

 If you or somebody you love has sustained a workplace injury and are struggling to recover compensation, you need to turn to an attorney as soon as possible.
-At Taxman, Pollock, Murray & Bekkerman, LLC, our Chicago work injury lawyers have extensive experience handling complex workers’ compensation claims and third-party personal injury lawsuits.
+At Taxman, Pollock, Murray & Bekkerman, LLC, our workers’ comp lawyers in Chicago have extensive experience handling complex workers’ compensation claims and third-party personal injury lawsuits.
 We will use our resources to investigate your case, determine liability, and help you recover full compensation for your losses.
 You can reach out to us by clicking here or calling us at (312) 586-1700.